 Here are few real life experiences of people who relocated to India.

 Many people told me that attitude is what matters.
 Because you may see things as good as it was back when you left the country and vice versa.
 You should have the right attitude to accept the good and ignore the bad.

 I recently had two of my friends returning back to India for good.

 First, one had an issue with the Visa and had to return to India.
 They had two children of age 6 and 2 years.
 They left to India for 10 days and settled everything in India like finding a house, school admission for her kids etc. She answered me just one thing – “India is always close to my heart because that is where my family is.
 I am happy that we are here”.

 The other friend relocated to India due to personal issues.
 He did not want his kid to grow in the US as he felt he was getting distant from everyone back in India.
 Also, they were keen on his wife’s job opportunities.
 They moved with a purpose and hence they are also immensely happy.

 India is the country from where we all belong to.
 Even if we stayed outside the country for several years, we should never hesitate to go back to our homeland.
 Relocate efficiently and with minimum stress.
 Deal with any transition without any hesitation.
 I would wish all the very best to those who are planning for a relocation.

-This post was written with inputs from Sruthi Menon of My Travel Diaries.
+This post was written with inputs from Sruthi Menon.
 Sruthi is a travel blogger and she writes about her travel experiences – primarily about the places, food and travel tips.